araobp/ultrasonic-communication/EXPERIMENT3.md

 ![upchirp_upchirp](./doc/Experiment_upchirp_upchirp.jpg)

 However, I got that this techinique is not so good, since I observed a peak at zero Hz sometimes, even when chirp signal was not transmitted to the receiver.
+I need to come up with a technique to improve SNR.

 ### Sync experiment on June 24, 2018